Do Go On - 448 - The Curse of the Lottery Winner

 What's the biggest duck?

-Finally Gary Chalk was here.
+Oh, finally Gary Chalk was here.

-Oh yeah, I wish.
+Oh, yeah, I wish.

 I'm going to Google biggest duck.

-Biggest duck, some sort of like Mongolian.
+Some sort of like Mongolian.

 Okay.